Techtonica/curriculum/projects/data-structures-algorithms-sprint.md

 In the morning, the Program Facilitator will give a quick introduction to data structures, split you into groups, and assign two data structures and three algorithms topics per group.
 Homework: read about your assigned data structures topics, highlight or outline the most important parts, and review runtime complexity ([topic outline](https://github.com/Techtonica/curriculum/blob/master/runtime-complexity/runtime-complexity.md), [slides](https://drive.google.com/open?id=1ZcOdekB_aP59huZdp4X0u6EfUJKgxzK7y8LqCmzSLC8), [video](https://drive.google.com/open?id=1ZoHxJMUiKOKPqu69vX3b_aeYGlDlRL6n)).

 #### Day 2
-In the morning, groups compare notes about topics, start creating slides, and decide who will be presenting what.
-In the afternoon, groups will plan out demos, select exercises and resources, polish slides, and practice presenting (remember that reading is discouraged and eye contact and a loud, confident voice are encouraged).
+In the morning, group members compare notes about topics, start creating introductory slides, and decide who will present what.
+In the afternoon, groups will plan out demos, select beginner exercises and resources, polish slides, and practice presenting their introductory topic overviews (remember that reading is discouraged and eye contact and a loud, confident voice are encouraged).

 #### Day 3
-Groups will present topics in this order:
+Groups will present introductory overviews to topics in this order:

 1. Stacks
 2. Queues